jump-dev/JuMP.jl/doc/refvariable.rst

 The first argument will always be a ``Model``.
 In the examples below we assume ``m`` is already defined.
 The second argument is an expression that declares the variable name and optionally allows specification of lower and upper bounds.
-If you are trying to add variables as populated columns, e.g. in column generation, see the :ref:`probmod` section.
+Adding variables "column-wise", e.g., as in column generation, is supported as well;
+see the syntax discussed in the :ref:`probmod` section.

 ::